spurll/episodes/readme.md

 * Add directories by season (using os.renames, with constant for format).
 * Add support for episodes that are "missing" (the user doesn't have the file: skip them in enumeration/labeling).
 * Add support fo linked files (subtitle files, for example): if they have the same name, but different extension, treat them as a unit.
-* For unpack.py, add support for specifying a target directory for the unpacked files.

 Known Bugs
 ----------